- Buying Terms

 Letter of Credit.
 The most common form of payment for U.S. wheat, in which the buyer’s bank first establishes a letter of credit in favor of the seller.
 When the grain is shipped and documentation is presented, the seller’s bank makes payment to the seller, then the buyer’s bank makes payment to the seller’s bank.
 A letter of credit greatly reduces commercial risk for the seller, but involves higher bank service charges.

-Wheat Grades Wheat grades reflect the physical quality and condition of a sample and thus may indicate the general suitability for milling.
+Wheat Grades reflect the physical condition of a sample and may indicate its general suitability for milling.
 The U.S. grade for a sample is determined by measurement of such factors as test weight, damaged kernels, foreign material, shrunken and broken kernels and wheat of other classes and contrasting classes.
 All numeric factors other than test weight are reported as a percentage by weight of the sample.
 Grade determining factors include:

-Test Weight.
-A measure of the density of the sample and may be an indicator of milling yield and the general condition of the sample, as problems during growing season or at harvest often reduce test weight.
+Test Weight is a measure of density in pounds per bushel (lb/bu) or kilograms per hectoliter (kg/hl).
+Test weight may indicate potential milling yield and the general condition of the sample.
+Problems during the growing season or at harvest often can reduce test weight.

-Foreign Material.
-Any material other than wheat that remains after dockage is removed.
-Because foreign material may not be removed by normal cleaning equipment, it may have an adverse effect on milling and flour quality.
+Foreign Material is any material other than wheat that remains after dockage is removed.
+Because foreign material is not easily removed, it may have an adverse effect onadversely affect milling and flour quality.

-Shrunken and Broken Kernels.
-Kernels that were insufficiently filled during growing and have a shrunken or shriveled appearance or were broken in handling.
-Such kernels may reduce milling yield.
+Shrunken and Broken kernels have a shrunken or shriveled appearance or were broken in handling that may reduce milling yield.

-Vitreous Kernels.
-Hard red spring wheat kernels that are uniformly dark and have no spots that appear chalky or soft.
+Vitreous Kernels in HRS wheat are uniformly dark and have no spots that appear chalky or soft.
 In durum, vitreous kernels have a glassy and translucent appearance without any spots that appear chalky.
+Vitreous kernel is the percentage handpicked from a 15 gram (g) clean wheat sub-sample.

-Total Defects.
-The sum of damaged kernels, foreign material and shrunken and broken kernels.
+Total Defects is the sum of damaged kernels, foreign material and shrunken and broken kernels.

 Wheat of Other Classes and Wheat of Contrasting Classes.
 Wheat classes are specific to end use and if too much of a wheat of another class is found the grade is lowered.
 Amounts allowed are much lower for contrasting wheat classes because the end-use is different and the negative influence on end-use performance is greater.